Unity-Technologies/com.unity.netcode.gameobjects/.github/CONTRIBUTING.md

 I'm really glad you're reading this, because we need volunteer developers to help this project evolve.

 If you haven't already, come find us on [Discord](http://discord.mlapi.network).

-## CLA
-Before any changes will be approved into the repository, you will have to read and sign the [CLA](https://cla-assistant.io/MidLevel/MLAPI).

 ## Submitting changes
 Please send a [GitHub Pull Request to MLAPI](https://github.com/midlevel/MLAPI/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 Please follow our commit message conventions (below) and make sure all of your commits are atomic (one feature per commit).